davidrg/ckwin/README.md

 OpenWatcom, just follow the normal build instructions above.
 For cross-compiling from Linux, see the [MinGW Build Instructions](doc/mingw-building.md).

-To build C-Kermit for OS/2 using OpenWatcom, see the [OS/2 Build Instructions](doc/os2-building.md).
+To build Kermit 95 for OS/2 (Kermit/2) using OpenWatcom, see the [OS/2 Build Instructions](doc/os2-building.md).

 ### Making Changes